Announcing Chainlink-Filecoin Joint Grants for dApps Combining Decentralized Storage and Oracles

 - Smart Contract Outputs — Allow smart contracts to send outputs to Filecoin as commands for data storage, with Chainlink oracles bridging the two environments.

-- Smart Contract Automation — Leverage Chainlink Keepers to trigger an oracle job for inputs or outputs based on predefined conditions, such as regular time intervals or market activity.
+- Smart Contract Automation — Leverage Chainlink Automation to trigger an oracle job for inputs or outputs based on predefined conditions, such as regular time intervals or market activity.

 Given the rapid growth of hybrid smart contract applications, it’s logical that they will continue to generate and consume larger amounts of data—necessitating the need for greater storage requirements while maintaining the tamper-resistance and availability guarantees of blockchains.
 The bi-directional communication capabilities of Chainlink middleware makes communication between Filecoin and external blockchains possible, which extends the immutable data storage capabilities of smart contracts.